AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.8.1 =
+* Feature: Added option to set the password recovery link on the login form that can be added on the WooCommerce account page
+* Misc: compatibility changes

+= 3.8.0 =
+* Fix: Small issues with Userlisting Themes loading
+* Fix: Userlisting javascript error

+= 3.7.9 =
+* Feature: added a Template Selector for Userlisting allowing you to choose different styles for your userlistings
+* Fix: issue with Language field not saving the language correctly when Email Confirmation was enabled
+* Fix: case where back-end fields were validated for the currently logged in user
+* Misc: compatibility fixes for Datepicker field with a WooCommerce add-on

 = 3.7.8 =
 * Feature: Add support to restrict the BuddyPress Activity and Member pages with a redirect, through the Content Restriction feature
 * Fix: Add compatibility between Custom Profile Menus iFrames and Max Mega Menu plugin